quanteda/quanteda/README.md

 sudo apt install libtbb-dev
 ```

+Windows or macOS users do not have to install TBB or any other packages
+to enable parallel computing when installing **quanteda** from CRAN.

 ### Compile from source (macOS and Windows)

 Because this compiles some C++ and Fortran source code, you will need to